Thomas-Walker-Lynch/DA2X/README.md

   natural number index. n+1 is the length of the element sequence, so we also say that n+1 is the length of the array.

-  A computer processor works by pulling all data from system memory.
+  A computer processor initially reads data from system memory.
 System memory is an array of elements, where the elements are bytes, and the indexes are called 'addresses'.

   Elements in an array are actually little arrays themselves.
 Elements are arrays of memory bytes.
   Hence, while each element has an index from the base of the array, each byte in the elements